 Calgary Wranglers Overview

 The Calgary Wranglers are a professional ice hockey team based in Calgary, Alberta, Canada.
-They compete in the American Hockey League (AHL) as members of the Western Conference’s Pacific Division.
-The team plays its home games at the Scotiabank Saddledome and serves as the AHL affiliate of the National Hockey League’s Calgary Flames.
-Owned by Calgary Sports and Entertainment, the Wranglers are known for their red, yellow, and white team colors and have quickly established a competitive presence since relocating to Calgary in 2022.
+The franchise competes in the American Hockey League (AHL) as a member of the Western Conference’s Pacific Division and plays its home games at the Scotiabank Saddledome.
+Owned by Calgary Sports and Entertainment, the team serves as the top developmental affiliate of the National Hockey League’s Calgary Flames, with a secondary affiliation agreement in place with the Rapid City Rush of the ECHL.
+The Wranglers are recognized by their red, yellow, and white team colors and are led by head coach Brett Sutter and general manager Brad Pascall.

 Founding and Organizational Origins